 - Pour mixture over the cooled cream cheese layer.

-- Refrigerate until completely chilled and set, about 3 hours.
+- Refrigerate until completely chilled and set, at least 3 hours (or overnight).
 Slice and serve!

 Adapted from Sugar Apron